 Just then, the Hulk leaps in and begins to pound away at their foes.
 However, the infected citizens start to use their tongues and slap Spikes onto his body.
 He still manages to fight on, despite the foreign disease’s continually growing effort.

-As Caiera makes her way towards the cave, she receives a holographic message from the Red King and demands for some help against the Spikes.
+As Caiera makes her way towards the cave, she receives a holographic message from the Red King as she demands for some help against the Spikes.
 However, she learns that he was the one who unleashed the alien parasites onto An-Sara.
 Not only that, but he also used the Spikes to kill off Caiera’s family when she was young.
 He explains that he “needed an Oldstrong” to serve him and the Spikes were the quickest way for him to acquire one.
 Now that the Hulk and his friends were all in one place, he now has a way to wipe them out in one fall swoop.
 Fortunately, the Warbound Gladiators see the approaching danger as the Hulk yells at them to get inside the cave.
 Once his friends make it in, he lifts a giant rock slab to seal the entrance for their protection.
 Meanwhile, Caiera cradles the young girl in her arms in anticipation for disaster.
 From there, the Red King’s flying warcraft drops a Death Fire Bomb onto An-Sara, resulting in a massive explosion that wipes out the infected individuals.

 Thanks to her Oldstrong ability, Caiera was able to survive the blast.
 However, the young girl in her arms wasn’t as fortunate as she withers into smoldering ash.
 With the weight of recent events finally taking its toll, she proceeds to yell out towards the night sky in agony.